 If you did all the work correctly in Phase 1 as recommended in my post Acing Your PAT, Phase 3 is a breeze.
 Keep polishing and checking your work against the Marking rubric!

-Copy your Report from Phase 2 into your Phase 3 folder and rename it appropriately.
+Copy your Report from your Phase 2 folder into your Phase 3 folder and rename it appropriately.

 Add a new Addendum and insert your Questionnaire document as a linked object on the page (use a section with narrow margins for this page and/or resize the object by dragging the corner of the border inwards).

 Add an Abstract to your Cover page (you should have created the control when you created the outline of the document in Phase 1).
 An abstract is a brief summary of a research report and is often used to help the reader quickly ascertain the paper’s purpose.